Cirqut/.github/README.md

-# .github
+# Cirqut

-Cirqut home readme
+"Do it once, do it right"